EnisAksu/EnisScanner/README.md

-# Enis Scanner v2.0
+# SCOUT v1.0
+SCOUT stands for

-Enis Scanner is a free tool for scanning and analyzing IPs, URLs, and file hashes using various online security services.
+SCOUT is a free tool for scanning and analyzing IPs, URLs, and file hashes using various online security services.

 ## Tool Objectives

-EnisScanner is designed to significantly reduce the time security analysts spend on OSINT (Open Source Intelligence) research during their investigations.
+SCOUT is designed to significantly reduce the time security analysts spend on OSINT (Open Source Intelligence) research during their investigations.
 The tool achieves this by:

-- Automating Data Collection: EnisScanner simultaneously queries multiple OSINT sources, eliminating the need for manual searches across different platforms.
+- Automating Data Collection: SCOUT simultaneously queries multiple OSINT sources, eliminating the need for manual searches across different platforms.
 - Centralizing Information: All relevant data is consolidated into a single CSV output, providing a comprehensive overview at a glance.
 - Accelerating Decision-Making: By quickly gathering critical information, analysts can make faster, more informed decisions about potential threats.
 - Enhancing Efficiency: The tool processes multiple items (IPs, URLs, hashes) in seconds, a task that would take hours if done manually.
 - Standardizing Data Format: Consistent output format allows for easier integration with other analysis tools and workflows.

-Key information gathered by EnisScanner includes:
+Key information gathered by SCOUT includes:

 For Files:
 - Creation time